 To say the history of Keong Saik Road is—ahem!—colourful is under statement.
-During in the 1930s, Keong Saik Road began to sprout up brothels among the area’s heritage buildings.
-It proved a profitable enterprise for locals suffering after the losses of the Great Depression.
-The red-light district boomed into the 1960-70s, gaining a not-so-pleasant reputation as one of the Singapore’s shadier corners.
+During in the 1930s, Keong Saik Road began to sprout up brothels in the area’s heritage buildings.
+It proved a profitable enterprise.
+For locals suffering after the losses of the Great Depression, it was a much-needed shot in the arm.

-As the brothels fell out of favour, restauranteurs and hoteliers saw an opportunity to take advantage of its outwardly-handsome appearance and revitalize the neighbourhood with a slew of eating & drinking establishments.
+As the brothels fell out of favour, restauranteurs and hoteliers saw an opportunity.
+They leveraged Keong Saik Road’s handsome appearance and revitalized the neighbourhood.
+Soon, a slew of eating & drinking establishments replaced the seedier establishments.

 Today, Keong Saik Road is one of the most vibrant hotspots for eating & drinking in Singapore.
 Locals & travellers alike love to wander about area.

-Where to eat
+Where to eat along Keong Saik Road

 - Bread & Hearth: Another popular Keong Saik Road bakery featuring a wide away of pastries, bread, and tarts.

-Where to drink
+Where to drink along Keong Saik Road

 - Neon Pigeon: Aside from its food, Neon Pigeon is a fantastic place for wetting your whistle along Keong Saik Road.
 The bar’s claim to fame is its vast selection of Japanese whiskey, sake, and Tokyo-inspired cocktails.

-Where to stay
+Where to stay near Keong Saik Road

-While there’s only a small selection of hotels on Keong Saik Road itself, the area is home to plenty of top-notch accommodations.
+Although there’s only a small selection of hotels on Keong Saik Road itself, the area is home to plenty of top-notch accommodations.
 If you want to stay nearby, look into some of the top hotels in Chinatown or Tanjong Pagar including these popular gems…